 Supporting someone who has been raped or sexually assaulted can be stressful, so it’s important to look after yourself as well and to ask for help if you need it.
 If you are finding it difficult to cope, you may want to think about having counselling or psychological support.
-We all have limits and it is best to offer the level of support you feel able to sustain.

 The Havens can provide information to friends or family on behalf of someone who has been sexually assaulted, and can advise friends and family on sources of support for themselves.

 The following advice is adapted from the Havens' website.

 Your friend, relative or partner is trying to make sense of what has happened.
 It can take time but with your support you can help to ease their trauma and come to terms with the assault.
 The following simple guidelines give you some ideas about how you can help.

 Listen don't question: Listen to them but try not to ask for details.
 They might not want to tell you everything that happened.
 Let them know that you are ready to listen whenever they want to talk.